CocoIsNotBald/DeliverySaver/README.md

 - Work in multiplayer
 - Template are saved in a json format and per save file to avoid overwhelming the user with too many templates

+## Where template files are saved ?

+Template are stored in the game root directory under Mods/DeliverySaver

 ## Bugs

 If you find any bug during your gameplay you can open a issue on github or contact me on discord